ReconfigureIO/UX/docs/source/tutorial-2-gaps.rst

     Run ``reco update`` to check your version and update if required.
 The current version of our command line tool is |reco_version|.

 We are going to look at pretty much the simplest calculation possible – adding two numbers together.
-First, we will look at the problem, discuss how to design the program, and have a go at filling in the gaps in some incompete code. **The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.**
+First, we will look at the problem, discuss how to design the program, and have a go at filling in the gaps in some incomplete code. **The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.**

 What we will do
 ----------------